czcorpus/kontext/INSTALL.md

 2. outside KonText application (log-in/log-out pages and user session validation are defined outside KonText)

 Because of that, all the *auth* plug-ins must implement methods which tell the KonText where log-in/log-out pages are.
-In case if internal authentication this is simple:
+In case of internal authentication this is simple:

 ```python
 def get_login_url(self):